Jojo-Schmitz/batch_export/Readme.md

 It provides the following new features:
 * Filter the files to convert, whether by a Regular Expression or traditional wildcard filtering.
 E.g. Use "Quartet*" to only convert the files starting by "quartet";
 * New workflow for selecting the import and export folders : select them only if you need to change them and no longer at every conversion;
 * Export the files in a folder structure based of the file properties.
-E.g. export all John Coltrane scores in a "John Coltrane" subfolder.
+E.g. export all John Coltrane scores in a "John Coltrane" subfolder automatically.
 More on this further on.
 * A Preview button to simulate how the conversion will be executed before effective execution.
 Handy when building the filtering options and the folder structure.

 ### More on the _Export structure_ feature